What is Preparatory?

 What is the enrolment process?

-- Information packages are available from the College Enrolment Office by calling 88822400 or emailing email@example.com .
-Applications for Enrolment can also be downloaded from the College
+- Information packages are available from the College Enrolment Office by calling 8882 2400 or by requesting a prospectus.
+Applications for Enrolment can be made using our online application form

 - Students entering our Preparatory School must have turned 4 by the end of March when they are in the Preparatory School.
 All relevant applications for the coming year are considered 6-8 months prior to the start of the school year.
 Please note that Applications should include a copy of the child’s Birth Certificate and Immunisation Record.
 Prior to the start of interviews, you will be sent a Student Enrolment form to complete asking for more information about your